adamstauffer/cyphon/README.rst

 Features
 ********

-- Aggregates data from numerous sources: email, logs, social media, APIs, and more
+- Aggregate data from numerous sources: email, logs, social media, and APIs
+- Enhance data with automated analyses, like geoip
-- Generates custom alerts with push notifications
+- Generate custom alerts with push notifications
-- Throttles alerts and bundles related incidents
+- Throttle alerts and bundle related incidents
-- View incidents by criticality level
+- View alerts by category, priority, and source
-- Workflow for handling alerts and tracking work performed
+- Investigate alerts and track work performed

-*************
-Visualization
-*************

-To help your organization make the most of Cyphon, we’ve developed `Cyclops <https://dunbarcyber.github.io/dunbarcyber/cyclops>`__ – a user interface for managing alerts.
-Cyclops allows you to easily view, assign, and investigate Cyphon alerts.
-It provides an “eye” into your data, enabling you to respond to issues quickly and effectively.

 ************